TaylorsSwift/lolesports-kit/README.md

 //Get Tournaments - default to published only LolEsportsClient.sharedInstance().getTournaments() {
     (tournaments, error) -> Void in

+}

+// Get News
+LolEsportsClient.sharedInstance().getNews(limit: 10, offset: 0, published: LolEsportsClient.Published.No) {
+    (news, error) -> Void in
+    // handle the response or error
+}

+//Get News - default to published only LolEsportsClient.sharedInstance().getNews {
+    (news, error) -> Void in
     // handle the response or error
 }